Instrumental rock: Early history

 The Ventures' precise guitar work was a major influence on many later rock guitarists; they also helped shape surf music.
-They gained hits such as "Walk-Don't Run", "Hawaii Five-O" and "Walk-Don't Run 64".
+The band reached chart success with songs such as "Walk-Don't Run" and "Hawaii Five-O".
 In the U.S. they greatly escalated the guitar instrumentals and use of the vibrato bar on the lead guitar.

 Surf music was quite popular in the early 1960s, and was generally rather simple and melodic—one exception being Dick Dale, who gained fame for his quick playing, often influenced by the music of the Middle East, and frequently using exotic scales.

 Around the time of the British Invasion, rock changed appreciably, and instrumental hits came mostly from the R&B world.
 Notable artists include Booker T. & the MG's and saxophonist Junior Walker.

 Just before the British Invasion, Lonnie Mack's version of Chuck Berry's "Memphis" reached #5 on the Billboard Pop chart in June 1963.
 Employing both the blues scale and distortion, it ushered in the era of blues rock guitar of Eric Clapton, Jimi Hendrix and Stevie Ray Vaughan.
-The early incarnation of Fleetwood Mac with bandleader Peter Green achieved number one chart positions with the guitar-based instrumental Albatross in February 1969.
+The early incarnation of Fleetwood Mac with bandleader Peter Green achieved number one chart positions with the guitar-based instrumental "Albatross" in February 1969.
 Previously, only three other rock guitar instrumentals had cracked Billboard's top five: the Virtues' "Guitar Boogie Shuffle" in 1959, and Duane Eddy's "Because They're Young" and the Ventures' "Walk, Don't Run" in 1960.

-In August 1964, Checker Records released the album Two Great Guitars recorded by rock and roll pioneers Chuck Berry and Bo Diddley which is one of rock music's first recorded guitar jam sessions.
+In August 1964, Checker Records released the album Two Great Guitars, recorded by rock and roll pioneers Chuck Berry and Bo Diddley, which is one of rock music's first recorded guitar jam sessions.